Upliner/CharMorph/README.md

 git submodule update
 ```

+### Class Registration
+The order of class registration in Bender is very important.
+Some modules have special registration requirement so we can't just use `bpy.utils.register_class(cls)`.
+So is we have some in class collections and others that require module.register() then we cannot easily maintain the order.
+Therefor, to we keep a consistent pattern whereby each module has a `register()` and `unregister()` function that is then called from the `__init__.py` file.

 ## Installation manual

 * Download the latest `charmorph.zip` package from the [releases page](https://github.com/Upliner/CharMorph/releases/latest) (not the source code file but the release package).